Gluten-Free Cranberry Oat Scones

 If you love scones, you will cherish these Gluten-Free Cranberry Oat Scones.
 They are buttery, lightly sweetened, spiced with nutmeg and cinnamon and filled with slightly tart cranberries.
 The mix of ingredients in these scones creates a better scone than the one you would get from a bakery.

-♥ 5 secrets to your best oat scones.
+5 tips to for best cranberry oat scones…

 The butter must be super chilled.
 To achieve this, place the butter in the freezer for 10 minutes before use.